 UP Fintech Holding Limited Reports Unaudited Third Quarter 2022 Financial Results

-/EIN News/ -- SINGAPORE, Nov.
-23, 2022 (GLOBE NEWSWIRE) -- UP Fintech Holding Limited (NASDAQ: TIGR) (“UP Fintech” or the “Company”), a leading online brokerage firm focusing on global investors, today announced its unaudited financial results for the third quarter ended September 30, 2022.
+SINGAPORE, Nov.
+23, 2022 (GLOBE NEWSWIRE) -- UP Fintech Holding Limited TIGR ("UP Fintech" or the "Company"), a leading online brokerage firm focusing on global investors, today announced its unaudited financial results for the third quarter ended September 30, 2022.

 Mr. Wu Tianhua, Chairman and CEO of UP Fintech stated: "The macro environment showed no significant improvement over the third quarter.
 The continued Federal Reserve tightening of monetary policy and increases in short-term interest rates slowed down market activities, client asset growth as well as IPO issuances, while our margin business benefited due to higher interest rate.
 On a sequential basis, total revenue increased 3.6% to US$55.4 million.
 Net income also improved on both a GAAP and Non-GAAP basis: GAAP net income attributable to UP Fintech was US$3.3 million this quarter versus a net loss of US$0.9 million in the prior quarter and Non-GAAP net income attributable to UP Fintech was US$6.6 million, increased 91.3% quarter-over-quarter and 26.2% year-over-year."